firefinancialservices/slate/source/index.md

 The API exposes 3 main areas of functionality: financial functions, service information and service configuration.

 ### Financial Functions
-These functions provide access to your account details, transactions, beneficiary accounts etc.
+These functions provide access to your account details, transactions, payee accounts etc.

 ### Service Information
 These provide information about the fees and limits applied to your account.